ABLauritsen/GGR-Diagrams/README.md

-Python-scripts for computing the values of small diagrams for use in the paper TBA.
+Python-scripts for computing the values of small diagrams in the GGR expansion

-The folder "auxiliary_code" contains code for evaluating diagrams, which was in the end not needed, and thus not included in the paper.